vzherebetskyi/react-challenge/README.md

 ## About

 The React challenge task with the login page implemented.

+Will add more data in later commit.